Actcheng/100-days-of-code/r2-log.md

 2. Kaggle competition: https://www.kaggle.com/c/understanding_cloud_organization
 3. Personal website

+### R2D6: 31 Aug, 2019
+I decided to put the cloud classification competition aside first, and try competitions without images first.
+Picked the "sale prediction" competition by the coursera course.
+Did some data exploration on the competition.
+I feel that I have forgotten many pandas skills It is not trivial and involves time series.
+Titanic seems easier, but there are too many good kernels that I would like to learn later.
+I hope to submit some results soon, to have a try on how submissions actually are.
+It feels safe to follow the textbooks and courses, but I should be more used to explorations.
+(2 hr)

+Competition I joined: [Predict Future Sales](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview

 ### R2D5: 30 Aug, 2019
 Completed Lessons 3-4 of Advanced SQL on Kaggle.
 Started looking at the Kaggle competition, but I am not sure how to start with.
 Tempted to go back on courses and textbooks, but I know I have taken enough courses and should gain more practical experience by exploring on my own.
 (1 hr)